SharePoint hybrid sites and search

 A hybrid environment can help your company get started in the cloud, taking a first step to explore the cloud functionality at own your own pace.
 It also enables enterprise users to be connected from almost anywhere to the resources and content they need.

-With SharePoint hybrid features, you can consolidate search results between SharePoint Server and Office 365, consolidate user profiles in Office 365, and offload your users' personal storage to the cloud.
+With SharePoint hybrid features, you can consolidate search results between SharePoint Server and Microsoft 365, consolidate user profiles in Microsoft 365, and offload your users' personal storage to the cloud.
 Except as noted, the hybrid features discussed in this article are available for both SharePoint Server 2013 and SharePoint Server 2016.

 Hybrid sites and search at a glance

-This table gives a quick overview of hybrid integration between SharePoint Server and Office 365.
+This table gives a quick overview of hybrid integration between SharePoint Server and Microsoft 365.

 (See Hybrid site following for detailed information.)